gvwilson/thirdbit/src/fiction/makers-return/index.md

 "It's not fair,"
 André groused a few moments later.
-"How come I have to stay in my pod and you get to go fight monsters?"
+"How come I have to stay in my pod and you get to fight monsters?"

 "They're not monsters," she corrected, mentally adding,